 - Mitigating circumstances.
 Circumstances considered may include illness or injury, family difficulties, interpersonal and college adjustment problems.

-If the appeal is granted, financial aid will be continued for a Probationary period and will contain an Academic Plan that must be satisfied.
-The student will be advised via email of the action on the appeal.
+If the appeal is granted, financial aid will be continued for a probationary period.
+The student will be advised in writing of the action on the appeal.

 Withdrawing from Classes